dsvensson/cc1101/README.md

 ## What works

-- Nothing :(
+- Configuring radio for reception, and reading data.

 ## TODO

-- [ ] Basic send/receive functionality
-- [ ] Create example program
+- [ ] Sending data, but only have one module.
-- [ ] Configuration. e.g. selecting the baudrate, power, and frequency

-## Examples

-Found in the CC1101-examples git repository

 ## License